kahunacohen/trackit/README.md

       sums/aggregations.

 ## Getting started
-1. [Download](https://github.com/kahunacohen/trackit/releases/) the correct version of trackit for your operating system
+1. [Download](https://github.com/kahunacohen/trackit/releases/) the correct version of trackit for your operating system (under `assets`).
+1. Unzip the zip file.
 1. Put the `trackit` executable in your path.
 1. The data directory (from which it imports CSV files from) is by default at `~/trackit-data`.
 Create that directory, if it doesn't exist.
    You can change the default data directory.
 See `trackit init -h`.